 Bulgogi is delicious – thin strips of marinated beef, made even tastier by this restaurant’s approach to the dish.
 Bulgogi and fresh vegetables picked from the restaurant’s own garden are placed into a cooking pot and you cook it over a stove in front of you.
 The juices from the meat and vegetables drip down to form the most beautiful broth I have ever tasted (hence the bowl licking).
 Without a doubt, one of the best restaurants in Seoul.
 Highly recommended.

 Samgyetang at Tosokchon

-A whole young Chicken that is stuffed with rice, garlic, onion and spices.
+Samgyetang is a whole young Chicken that is stuffed with rice, garlic, onion and spices.
 I cannot even find the words to express how much I love Samgyetang… Ode to Samgyetang!

-This restaurant was loved by late Korean President Roo Moo-hyun, and is a favourite for this dish amongst local people.
+This Seoul restaurant was loved by late Korean President Roo Moo-hyun, and is a favourite for this dish amongst local people.

 Tosokchon, 5 Jahamun-ro 5-gil, Jongno-gu, Seoul

 Ejo Korean Restaurant